cmsc388M/fall19/project3/README.md

 **Due:** Friday, October 25, 2019 at 4:59:59 AM EDT

-In this project, you will expanding upon your [Project 2](https://github.com/cmsc388M/fall19/tree/master/project2) submission and transforming it into a VR experience, where you can pick up and throw the balls with a controller and also be transported inside of a barrel.
+In this project, you will expanding upon your [Project 2](https://github.com/cmsc388M/fall19/tree/master/project2) submission and transforming it into a VR experience, where you can pick up and throw the balls with a controller and hear spatial audio feedback of the interactions around you.
 This project is intended to give you hands-on practice with some of the VR user experience guidelines and performance optimization techniques that you were introduced to in the readings and in class.

 ## A Note About VR SDKs